VisionEval/VisionEval-Docs/docs/04-inputs.md

 ### marea_carsvc_availability.csv {#vestate-marea_carsvc_availability.csv}

-This file has the data for acitivity proportions which are served by car services
+This file has the data for activity proportions which are served by car services

 * **CenterPropHighCarSvc**: Proportion of activity in center area type that is served by high level car service (i.e. service competitive with household owned car)
 * **InnerPropHighCarSvc**: Proportion of activity in inner area type that is served by high level car service (i.e. service competitive with household owned car)